Hydrology-IFH/roger-modflow/dreisam_moehlin_neumagen/steady-state/README.md

 ## Files
 - `config.yaml`: Configuration file (see in-file comments for more information)
 - `add_masks.py`: Add the masks (e.g. catchment mask) to the MODFLOW6 parameter file
+- `add_interpolated_gw_heads.py`: Add the interpolated groundwater heads to the MODFLOW6 parameter file which are used to guess initial values
+- `add_streamflow_observation_points_to_sfr.py`: Add reaches to `config.yml` for which stage and streamflow are collected by MODFLOW6
 - `modify_elevations.py`: Ensure that bottom elevations of the layers do not overlap.
 Bottom elevations are adjusted in case of intersections.
 - `modify_hydraulic_conductivity_and_specific_yield_of_layer1.py`: Replace hydraulic conductivities by hydraulic conductivities of the BK50 soil map.
 - `modify_hydraulic_conductivity_and_specific_yield_of_gravel.py`: Assign values of gravel layers